midonet/midonet/docs/rest-api-specification.md

 System State specifies parameters for the various states the deployment might be in.
 You may modify the system state to make limited changes to the behavior of midonet.
-For example, changing the "upgrade" state to true will cause the spawning of new midolman agents to abort.
+For example, changing the "state" field to "UPGRADE" will cause the spawning of new midolman agents to abort.

 <table>
     <tr>